 Plants should be fed in early spring with a high phosphorous granular fertilizer.

 This will encourage better blooms.
-You should fertilize again after blooming during the summer.
+You should use a fertilizer for Hydrangeas again after blooming during the summer.

 Soil and Transplanting

 For the best results, plant climbing hydrangeas in well-draining, slightly acidic soil.

 The same kind of acidic soil Azaleas and Rhododendrons appreciate.

 Do not put the plant in normal planting soil without mixing in a generous quantity of peat moss.

 In order to help keep moisture around the roots, apply a layer of mulch.